m4eba/twitch-dump/README.md

-Saves chat, live stream video segments and pubsub events from a twitch channel to disk.
+Saves chat, live stream video segments, vod segments and pubsub events from a twitch channel to disk.

 #### Install